wazo-platform/wazo-doc/source/cti_client/cti_client.rst

 * `Backup server` is the IP address of the backup server.
 * `Port` is the port on which xivo-ctid is listening for connections. (default: 5003)

+If an encrypted connection between the client and server is required, click on the lock icon and change the port value to 5013.
+The server needs to be configured to :ref:`accept encrypted connection <ctid-encryption>`.

 Handling callto: and tel: URLs
 ==============================